 - Seamlessly exchange Ripple coin to 40+ cryptocurrencies right in the wallet, without having to visit an exchange.

 - Track the price of a coin in the wallet and see your balance in fiat currencies.
 You will be kept in the loop of all exchange rate movements.

 - Protect your XRP with top-grade security features including 2FA, multisig and transaction limits.
 The majority of assets are kept in cold storage.
 It guarantees that your coins won’t be lost or stolen.

-In case you don’t have XRP, the best way to buy XRP now is to purchase BTC, ETH or LTC with your credit card in Multi-Currency wallet and swap it into XRP.
+In case you don’t have XRP, the best way to buy XRP now is to purchase BTC, ETH or LTC with your credit card in Crypto Wallet and swap it into XRP.
 Read the full guide how to buy crypto for fiat to know all the nuances.